 Eighty-five people representing ten different Indian Ocean countries met to find ways to work together on the health of their shared marine resource, the Indian Ocean.
 The Indian Ocean is the third largest of the world’s five oceans, a vast and strategically located body of water that connects Africa, Asia and Australia.
 The region faces many challenges: large oil reserves are being tapped in this region in the offshore areas of Saudi Arabia, Iran, India and western Australia, and many more discoveries of oil and gas reserves have been made.

-In addition, the region's fisheries are under a lot of pressure from foreign fleets travelling from as far as Russia, the European Union, Japan, South Korean and Taiwan.
+In addition, the region's fisheries are under a lot of pressure from foreign fleets travelling from as far as Russia, the European Union, Japan, South Korean and Taiwan (Province of China).

 Under these and other pressures, identifying ways to assess ocean health and protect marine resources was the theme of the four-day Nairobi Convention meetings.
 Dr. David Obura of CORDIO and Ando Rabearisoa of Conservation International took the opportunity to present the Ocean Health Index as a way to measure the health of the region's ocean, track different goals, and identify areas in need of action.
 The Index spans the globe, but also offers the flexibility of being scaled to local use, with local data, by local experts who know their regions best.
 Since the Index is crafted to be objective and data-driven, it might be the right measuring tool at the right time in the right place.

 Dr. David Obura is a leading scientist in the region, and the author of more than 100 publications.
 He specializes in research on regional biogeographic patterns, coral bleaching, and the impact of climate change and human interactions on the environment.
 Obura is a Director of CORDIO, a group of marine scientists who collaborate on research targeted at mitigating the widespread damage to corral reefs in the Indian Ocean region.